 it and also, over time, try to eliminate those exceptions.

-But having the kind of descriptions for an auditor or an
+But having the kind of descriptions for an auditor or an assessor to say

 where there are in fact exceptions and where you're going to deal with